inet-framework/inet/doc/src/users-guide/ch-apps.rst

 ~~~~~~~~~~

 The :ned:`TcpEchoApp` application accepts any number of incoming TCP
-connections, and sends back the data that arrives on them, The byte
+connections and sends back the data that arrives on them.
+The byte
 counts are multiplied by :par:`echoFactor` before echoing.
 The reply can
 also be delayed by a constant time (:par:`echoDelay` parameter).